Adaptive Data Collection for Latin-American Community-sourced Evaluation of Stereotypes (LACES): Analysis and Benchmark Comparison

-First, we established a threshold for thematic similarity.
-This was accomplished by having four annotators manually label a set of 256 data points, marking pairs as either thematically related or distinct.
-Following this, we generated sentence embeddings for each data point in this annotated set.
-By correlating the cosine similarity scores of the embeddings with our manual labels, we calibrated and identified a threshold score for considering two concepts thematically equivalent.
+Our methodology employs a semantic vector space approach to identify thematic redundancies rather than relying on exact keyword matching.
+We transformed each data point into a high-dimensional representation using the multilingual \textit{text-embedding-3-large} model \citep{openai2026embeddings}.
+For every entry across all datasets, we calculated the maximum cosine similarity against all entries in the comparison pool.
+An attribute is classified as "unique" if its embedding does not exceed a predefined similarity threshold with any existing record in the other datasets, indicating that the entry represents a novel thematic contribution.

-Using this empirically determined threshold, a concept was considered present in another dataset if at least one data point in another dataset had an embedding with a similarity score above our threshold.
-As shown in Figure~\ref{fig:unique_concepts}, the results demonstrate the percentage of unique concepts within each dataset when analyzed for thematic overlap, revealing that the LACES dataset contains the highest percentage of unique concepts at 55.60\%.
-This is a notable increase compared to SeeGULL at 42.06\% and a more significant increase compared to BBQ and CrowS-Pairs at 37.62\% and 33.05\% respectively.
+As shown in Table~\ref{t:unique_concepts}, the results demonstrate the percentage of unique concepts within each dataset when analyzed for thematic overlap, revealing that the LACES dataset contains the highest percentage of unique concepts at 29.74\%.
+This figure represents an improvement over other regional and global benchmarks, surpassing HESEIA (27.78\%) and SeeGULL (19.63\%), and significantly over the uniqueness found in other resources such as BBQ (15.35\%), CrowS-Pairs (14.33\%), and SHADES (10.85\%).
+The overall conceptual overlap between datasets can be visualized in Appendix~\ref{app:unique-concepts}.

-Figure \ref{fig:chord} provides a visualization of the conceptual overlap among the datasets.
-The width of the chords connecting the nodes quantifies the number of shared concepts between any two datasets, while the color of the chord indicates the dataset where the concept originated.
-The most notable insight is that the LACES dataset is the primary source of unique concepts, indicated by its large unconnected arc segment and the least overlap with other datasets.
-Furthermore, the BBQ and CrowS-Pairs datasets exhibit the largest mutual conceptual overlap, as demonstrated by the thickest connecting chord, suggesting they address the most similar set of underlying concepts.
-Interestingly, not all conceptual overlaps are symmetric; for example, a large number of concepts from BBQ can be found in SeeGULL but less than half that amount can be found the other way round.
+Interestingly, while both participatory benchmarks (HESEIA and LACES) contain the highest proportions of unique concepts, LACES proves more efficient.
+HESEIA took approximately 8,535 hours to collect (1.5 hours in average per 5,690 participants) while LACES took approximately 300 hours (3.6 hours in average per 83 participants).
+Despite LACES containing ten times fewer data points than HESEIA and only a small fraction of participants, it yields a higher percentage of unique entries.
+We hypothesize that this is a result of our adaptive methodology, which actively incentivizes annotators to explore the "long tail" of sociocultural knowledge.
+In contrast, the static examples provided in HESEIA and other resources, in the annotation guidelines, may have inadvertently constrained annotator exploration to more salient attributes.